neon-beat/neon-beat-back/README.md

    - [ ] next: OUTPUT is the next song to be found ; if playlist is not completed, apply GameEvent::NextSong, increment GameSession's current_song_index and reset the found fields for the current song ; else apply GameEvent::Finish(FinishReason::PlaylistCompleted)
    - [ ] stop: OUTPUT is the list of teams with their scores ; apply GameEvent::Finish(FinishReason::ManualStop)
    - [ ] end game: OUTPUT is "ended" message ; apply GameEvent::EndGame
+- [ ] Use Game State Machine
 - [ ] Implement public routes:
    - [ ] get teams/players
    - [ ] get song to find (& found fields)
    - [ ] get game phase
+- [ ] Validate the Rest API /healthcheck route
+- [ ] Validate the WebSocket connection
+- [ ] Validate the SSE connection
+- [ ] Validate the MongoDB connection
+- [ ] When a buzzer has the right to answer, send info to others that they don't have the right to buzz yet.
+When the buzzer ended its turn, send info to others that they  have the right to buzz now.
 - [ ] Allow to switch buzzer_id for a player
 - [ ] Update `mongo` value of `AppState ` to None (and send False to `degraded` watcher) each time a mongo function returns a connection error
 - [ ] Remove useless features of dependencies if found